Search for Signatures of Dark Matter Annihilation in the Galactic Center with HAWC: NFW and Burkert profile

+The best-fit $\Delta$TS vs mass plots are shown in Supplemental Figure \ref{fig:tsbur} assuming the NFW and Burkert density profiles.

-The upper limits derived using the Burkert profile are shown in Supplemental Figure \ref{fig:burkert}.
+In Supplemental Figure \ref{fig:burkert}, we show the upper limits derived using the Burkert profile.
 These are approximately two orders of magnitude weaker than those obtained assuming the Einasto and NFW profiles.
 The absence of a central cusp results in a lower predicted gamma-ray flux, necessitating a larger region of interest to capture comparable emission.
 However, in this study we maintained a consistent region of interest across different profiles restricting the detectable flux, thereby reducing sensitivity and weakening the constraints relative to the cuspy NFW and Einasto profiles.
 The same argument can be used to explain the difference between our limits and the ones obtained by HAWC targeting the Galactic Halo instead.